 You may be noticing some similarities.
 Again, check out the articles–or comment below–if anything is unclear.

 Slow your roll, Kiddo!
 It’s a lot, I know.
 But, if you’ve read anything else I’ve written, you know I try to cut every steak I serve into bite-size pieces.
-So, check out post two for 8 free tools.
+Check out the follow up post!

-I know, I know…always so much information and reading.
-But, is it helping?
 What have you learned about being a lifelong learner?
 Do you feel like it’s worth it, or it’s better to escape?
-Let me know below.